antlia-io/Data-Dynamics/README.md

 - implemented Twitter Api to fetch Data about different currencies. twitterApiCall.js
 - added result of api call for btc.
 So using this api we will extract data and apply analysis on all currencies.
 - implemented Facebook API to fetch data from it.
 But they restricted to provide access to query on basis of keyword. still we are attaching effort to fetch data. i tried to add code of facebook-node-sdk with this git.
 But i think it is not allowed to do so. link is https://github.com/node-facebook/facebook-node-sdk

+# Update 2
+- Downloaded data from twitter and social media websites about currencies (present in folder results)
+- Applied analysis on that data (present in file named "data.xls")